█║ S Y N C H R O K N O T ║█

 *Familiarize yourselves with ZFS on Linux filesystem and warm up your hands-on skills.
 SynchroKnot does all the ZFS automation as well, but you will have to create a zpool the first time, expand it when needed, scrub, etc. and replace faulty disks.

-*May work with Debian derivatives like Devuan, Astra Linux and others.
-Must have the same Linux Kernel as found in Debian Stretch [i.e Linux kernel version 4.9] and the kernel must accept external non-signed kernel modules [i.e the kernel must not be compiled with module signature verification CONFIG_MODULE_SIG]
+*May work with Debian derivatives like Devuan.
+Some Debian derivatives like Astra Linux and others do not qualify to be used as it is a requirement to have the same Linux Kernel as found in Debian Stretch [i.e Linux kernel version 4.9] and the kernel must accept external non-signed kernel modules [i.e the kernel must not be compiled with module signature verification CONFIG_MODULE_SIG]

 *Take your time to understand for a fun learning curve.
 Good Luck! and ^Zip+++Up^ your Spacesuits!!